ehrenle/SP1/README.md

 ## Getting Started

 First, make sure that Docker (Desktop) is installed.
-Installation instructions can be found in the [official documentation] (https://docs.docker.com/get-docker/).
+Installation instructions can be found in the [official documentation](https://docs.docker.com/get-docker/).

 To start the compose in VS Code or with the command line, follow the steps below: